 Marketing automation typically allows you to create custom landing pages, which, when used correctly, can increase your conversion rate by really honing in on the specific information each client is looking for and presenting it clearly, with a stand-out call to action.

 Most prospects have a clear idea of what they are looking for before beginning the research.
-By treating each potential customer the same, presenting them all with basic information, you’re telling the prospect that their individual needs aren’t important.
+By treating each potential customer the same, and presenting them all with basic information, you’re telling the prospect that their individual needs aren’t important.
 Marketing automation gives you the chance to show them their value long before your sales team members directly communicate with prospects.

 Your targeted approach to providing them with quality content and compelling facts should pay off in a higher conversion rate by the time the potential customers speak with your sales reps.
 Most campaigns see tremendous success after including marketing automation into their marketing plans.